 Conda is an open source environment and package manager.
-Miniconda is a free installer for Conda, Python, and a few other useful packages.
-Anaconda is also a package manager that has a much larger number of packages that you can install.
+Miniconda is a free installer for Conda, Python, and comes with a few other packages.
+Anaconda is also a package manager that has a much larger number of packages pre-installed.

 A question that frequently comes up is "Should I use Anaconda or Miniconda?"
-The Conda documentation site has a topic that can help you to decide which package manager to use: https://docs.conda.io/projects/conda/en/latest/ user-guide/install/download.html#anaconda-or-miniconda.